Home/Products/Lancet Tablet/

 Directions For Use:

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Lancet Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Lancet Tablet may be taken with or without food.

 Avoid Lancet Tablet with dairy products such as milk, cheese, curd, butter, paneer and ice cream.